California regulators order inquiry into power outages

 The state’s largest utility, Pacific Gas & Electric Co., initiated multiple rounds of shut-offs and plunged nearly 2.5 million people into darkness at one point throughout Northern and Central California.
 Some of the outages lasted for several days.

-PG&E officials insisted on the shut-offs for public safety, but infuriated residents and a parade of public officials, including Gov. Gavin Newsom, said cutting off power should be used only as a last resort and that the company regularly botched communications.
+PG&E officials insisted on the shut-offs for public safety, but infuriated residents and a parade of public officials, including Gov. Gavin Newsom, who said cutting off power should be a last resort and that the company regularly botched communications.

-Southern California Edison Co. and San Diego Gas & Electric Co. also shut off power but to far fewer people.

 Nevada City Mayor Reinette Senum said Wednesday that her rural community had no working phones or internet.
-She wants local control over the power grid, which she said could take better care than the for-profit utility.
+She wants local control over the power grid, which she said could take better care than PG&E, which is a for-profit utility.

 “Basically, we were sent back into the dark ages,” she said.

+Southern California Edison Co. and San Diego Gas & Electric Co. are also for-profit utilities that shut off power, but to far fewer people.

-The outages raised concerns about whether the utilities “properly balanced the need to provide reliable service with public safety and were properly planned and executed,” said the order authorizing the investigation.
+The outages raised concerns about whether the utilities “properly balanced the need to provide reliable service with public safety,” said the order authorizing the investigation.

-CPUC President Marybel Batjer requested the investigation, saying that widespread outages “cannot be the new normal for California.”
+Bill Johnson, the chief executive of PG&E, has said the outages kept people safe, although a transmission line in Sonoma County that was not powered off malfunctioned minutes before a wildfire erupted Oct.
+23, forcing about 180,000 people to evacuate.

+Utility spokeswoman Ari Vanrenen said again Wednesday that the shut-offs were the right call.
+He said the company continues to improve and has “made every effort” to implement the commission’s requirements when it cuts power.

 Abrams not only lost his home in the 2017 wildfires, but his children had to endure smoke from a deadly 2018 wildfire in Paradise.
-Last month, the family evacuated from another Sonoma County wildfire and were terrified to cross into the San Francisco Bay Area amid smaller grassland fires sparked by PG&E lines falling amid high, hot winds, he said.
+Last month, the family evacuated from another Sonoma County wildfire.
+They were terrified to cross into the San Francisco Bay Area amid smaller grassland fires sparked by PG&E lines falling during high, hot winds, he said.

 “The wonderful thing about regulators is you can cut through the rhetoric,” he said.